The Unjournal · Pivotal Questions Initiative

 Jakub Kozlowski Cost model developer

-Andrew Stout Tufts University / Kaplan Lab Researcher (Beefy-R TEA co-author)
+Andrew Stout WithdrewUnable to attend May 8 due to a conflict.
+May engage asynchronously.
+Tufts University / Kaplan Lab Researcher (Beefy-R TEA co-author)

 Natalie Rubio Tufts CCA / Deco Labs Researcher / Industry